-The supporters of James Francis Edward Stuart became known as Jacobites from the latin term Jacobus for James.
-Several attempts were made by them to regain the throne, most notably those of the 1715 and 1745 rebellons.
+The supporters of the exiled James Francis Edward Stuart became known as Jacobites from the Latin term Jacobus for James.
+Several attempts were made by them to regain the throne, most notably those of the 1715 and 1745 rebellions.
 They remained popular particularly in Scotland, the traditional homeland of the Stuarts.

-The Royal Stuart dynasty finally became extinct in the male line in 1807, on the death of the last legitimate grandson of James II, Henry Stuart, a Roman Catholic Cardinal, known as Cardinal York.
+The Royal Stuart dynasty finally became extinct in the male line in 1807, on the death of the last legitimate grandson of James II, Henry Stuart, a Roman Catholic Cardinal, known as Cardinal York, at Frascati, Italy.

 Charles, who from the start Jacobite hopes rested upon, was an attractive and boisterous child on whom his parents doted.
-He had ability in languages and was taught to speak English, Italian, French and Latin.
+He was good with languages and was taught to speak English, Italian, French and Latin.

 Charles expedition set sail for England in March, 1744.
 They were met by a British fleet near Torbay, the Jacobite fleet was badly damaged and forced to return to France.
 Charles, greatly disappointed but unbowed, harboured a steely determination that the only way to regain the Stuart thrones was to get to Scotland and raise a rebellion himself.
 Along with a small band of followers he borrowed enough money to buy munitions, and acquired three ships, the Elizabeth, the Du Teillay, and La Doutelle.